kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 the `StorageClass` has been created already during master installation.

-If you do not want to install MinIO, the only thing to do is ensure a suitable `StorageClass` named `kubermatic-fast` exists on the seed cluster.
-This `StorageClass` should fulfill the performance requirements as explained [in the master installation documentation]({{< ref "../#create-a-storageclass" >}}).
+If you do not want to install MinIO, the only thing to do is ensure a suitable `StorageClass` named `kubermatic-fast` exists on the Seed Cluster (choose Option 3 from below).
+This `StorageClass` should fulfill the performance requirements as explained
+[in the master installation documentation]({{< ref "../#create-a-storageclass" >}}).
 The installer is capable of setting up a suitable `StorageClass` and is therefore still recommended to use.

 ### Option 1: Use the Installer

-Similar to how the master cluster can be installed with the installler, run the `deploy` command.
+Similar to how the Master Cluster can be installed with the installler, run the `deploy kubermatic-seed` command.
 You still need to manually ensure that the StorageClass you configured for MinIO exists already.

 ```bash